STONETHROW & ROSTER FAMILY CLUBS

 Key Takeaways

-Clear market gap with validated demand: Stonethrow targets families priced out of traditional country clubs, addressing a large, underserved segment; early demand has materially exceeded expectations with 1,000+ applications and 600+ families vetted, approved and paid initiation fees well ahead of opening.
+Stonethrow targets families priced out of traditional country clubs, addressing a large, underserved segment; early demand has materially exceeded expectations with 1,000+ applications and 600+ families vetted, approved and paid initiation fees well ahead of opening.

-Low-basis, adaptive reuse development: The project repurposes a 50,000 SF mid-century office building on 3.65 acres, acquired at a ~$12/SF basis, enabling cost control, faster execution, and delivery of a high-amenity club without ground-up construction risk.
+The project repurposes a 50,000 SF mid-century office building on 3.65 acres, acquired at a ~$12/SF basis, enabling cost control, faster execution, and delivery of a high-amenity club without ground-up construction risk.

-Attractive yield profile driven by design and pricing discipline: The combination of low entry basis, membership-led revenues, and operational efficiency supports a projected ~20%+ unlevered yield on cost at stabilization, uncommon for a suburban adaptive reuse hospitality asset.
+The combination of low entry basis, membership-led revenues, and operational efficiency supports a projected ~20%+ unlevered yield on cost at stabilization, uncommon for a suburban adaptive reuse hospitality asset.

-Institutional capital structure with secured financing: The project is capitalized with a $24.1M senior loan from First United Bank alongside equity, providing construction certainty and third-party validation of underwriting assumptions.
+The project is capitalized with a $24.1M senior loan from First United Bank alongside equity, providing construction certainty and third-party validation of underwriting assumptions.

-Recurring-revenue operating platform with experienced sponsors: Led by the founders of Common Desk, the team applies a proven playbook of value-engineered buildouts, disciplined cost structures, and community-driven brand building to a membership-based club model designed for repeatability and long-term, national scalability.
+Led by the founders of Common Desk, the team applies a proven playbook of value-engineered buildouts, disciplined cost structures, and community-driven brand building to a membership-based club model designed for repeatability and long-term, national scalability.

-The
+The Team

 Nick Clark and Dawson Williams are the co-founders of Roster Family Clubs and the creators of Stonethrow.
 Prior to Roster, they founded Common Desk, a Dallas-based coworking platform they bootstrapped from inception to 23 locations across 13 cities before exiting the business to WeWork in 2022.
-Known for value-engineered buildouts, disciplined unit economics, and an unmatched team culture of southern hospitality, the team brings a repeatable operating playbook to the families-only club category—combining real estate execution with hospitality-grade operations and scalable platform thinking.
+Known for value-engineered buildouts, disciplined unit economics, and an unmatched team culture of southern hospitality, the team brings a repeatable operating playbook to the families-only club category, combining real estate execution with hospitality-grade operations and scalable platform thinking.